Moving Guide: How to Pack and Move Your Houseplants

 When packing your plants, it is crucial to label the box to indicate which side is up.
 You would not want to find your plants tumbled over and damaged when you arrive at your new home.

-How to Successfully Replant Them on Your New Property
+How to Successfully Replant Them at Your New Property

 Once you have made the long journey to your new property, it is finally time to set your plants free.
 Prioritize unpacking them first; that way, they can be cared for immediately and be given a chance to acclimatize to their new environment.